thoughtspot/dev-workshop/workshop.md

 ```

-Next, lets replace `Hello ThoughtSpot!` with a Material UI container, and Routes to each URL we wish to create.
+5. Let's replace `Hello ThoughtSpot!` with a Material UI container, and Routes to each URL we wish to create.
 In this case we only have the Home page, so we will simply render the word `Home`.

 ```React
 function App() {